Remote OpenClaw Blog

 Connect calendar and email integrations first (openclaw setup calendar and openclaw setup email), then add the cron job.

-2. The Email Triage Loop
+2. How Does the OpenClaw Email Triage Loop Work?

 What it does: At set intervals (or on demand), your agent scans your inbox, categorizes emails by priority, and drafts responses for anything requiring a reply.